We may earn money or products from the companies mentioned in this post.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards / Resorts on the menu at the top and choose a title from the list.

-Off the southern point of Leyte are Limasawa, where Magellan visited, and Medicare Islands with steep walls, deep canyons, and rich coral reefs.
+Off the southern point of Leyte are Limasawa, where Magellan visited, and the Medicare Islands with steep walls, deep canyons, and rich coral reefs.
 There is a great variety of animal life including mandarin fish, turtles, eagle rays, frogfish, batfish, nudibranchs, very large black and table corals, barrel sponges and gorgonian fans and the possibility of a strong current.
 On occasion, hammerheads are also sighted.

 Padre Burgos has some great shallow water night dives with intriguing creatures for the photographer like seahorses, frogfish, eels, octopus, and various crabs, among many others.
 Otherwise, there are abundant sweetlips, fusiliers, schools of barracuda, tuna and jacks and beautiful hard and soft corals and gorgonians.